 If your insurance business has to close temporarily, it could result in massive financial loss.
 Commonly included in a BOP, business interruption insurance protects you from expenses and lost revenue related to closure caused by a covered loss.

-For example, your life and health insurance agency may need to close for renovation after a tornado strikes.
+For example, your insurance agency may need to close for renovation after a tornado strikes.
 Business interruption insurance can cover up to 12 months of income while your business is placed on hold, allowing you to pay your employees and other parties during a disruption.

 Speak to a licensed Insureon agent to add business interruption coverage to your BOP.